RRozz/Scale-Wizard/README.md

 - Pan/zoom functionality
 - Reverse scale finder
 - Improve note alignment
+- Isolate contiguous steps within a scale and allow user to play an emulated piano/guitar with the isolated chord notes

+## Known Issues
+ - The markers on the string are misaligned with the fretboard image

 Built as a learning project and personal tool for guitar practice.